Drive Safe this Winter

 Safe Winter Driving Tips

-While the northern half of Australia is enjoying their dry season, the southern half of the country is bracing for a wet winter.
+While half of Australia is enjoying their dry season up north, the southern half of the country is bracing for a wet winter.

-This could mean there are very different ways to get your vehicle ready for winter; however the basics of safe winter motoring remain unchanged.
-So what can you do to make sure your car is ready for safe winter motoring?
+You'd think that this would mean very different ways to prepare your car for the season; however the basics of safe winter motoring don’t change.
+So what do you do to make sure your car is ready for safe winter motoring?

-Don't you hate that moment when you switch on the wipers during that first rainstorm and realise they haven't been replaced in years!
-Being exposed to full force of the Australian sun all year round makes your wipers wear out.
+Avoid the painful moment when you switch on the wipers during that first rainstorm and realise they haven't been replaced in years!
+Your wipers are exposed to the full force of the Australian sun all year round and wear out.
 A good quality wiper blade like Trico is essential to help you see your way clear regardless of the weather.
-Collie Auto-Tech can recommend a wiper blade or assembly that is right for your car.
+Exmouth Service Centre can recommend a wiper blade or assembly that is right for your car.

-Fluids and other workings in your car can be impacted by cold weather; especially coolants, oils and items such as glow plugs in diesel vehicles.
-It's important to have your car serviced regularly by an expert who recognises the correct parts and products to keep your car in top condition.
+Fluids and other mechanisms in your car can be impacted by cold weather; especially coolants, oils and items such as glow plugs in diesel vehicles.
+Getting your car regularly serviced - especially by by a qualified mechanic who understands the correct parts and products to keep your car in top condition.
 We use high quality NGK glow plugs and Penrite oils and fluids that are designed for Australian conditions.

 Drive to the conditions

-Conditions change - and you need to adjust, as well.
-Slow down in wet weather or poor visibility and leave a larger than normal stopping distance between yourself and the vehicle in front.
+Remember to always drive to the conditions.
+If visibility is poor or the weather is wet - slow down and leave a larger than normal stopping distance between yourself and the vehicle in front.

 Could you stop in time?

-Keep a look out for the warning signs that your brakes need some work, such as vibrating, spongy or slow responding brake pedal, strange sounds or difficult handling when applying pressure to your brakes.
-If your car is doing any of these you should get it checked out by a qualified mechanic.
-Brake inspections form part of our 65 Point Safety Check, so if you have concerns call us today and book in.
+Keep a look out for the warning signs that your brakes need to be looked at, like vibrating, spongy or slow responding brake pedal, strange sounds or difficult handling when applying pressure to your brakes.
+If you are experiencing any of these you should get it checked out by a specialist.
+Brake inspections form part of our 65 Point Vehicle Inspection Report, so if you have concerns call us today and book in.

-It's dangerous to drive on worn or incorrectly inflated tyres.
-Now is the time to check that your tyres have plenty of tread left.
+It's dangerous to drive on worn tyres, or tyres with incorrect inflation.
+Now is the time to inspect your tyres.
 If your tyres are wearing unevenly, this could indicate that your shock absorbers or some other vital part of your steering and suspension systems are due for service or replacement.
 Find out more about the components that affect your tyre wear on the links below:

-As well as costing you more money on fuel, driving on incorrectly inflated tyres can also impact your ability to stop.
+Driving on tyres which are not inflated correctly will not only cost you extra fuel money; it can also impact your braking ability.
 You can usually find manufacturers recommendations on a panel inside the driver side door.